syncfusion-content/uwp-docs/uwp/Calendar/Customize-Display.md

 ## Customize First Day of Week

 The first day of the week is changeable in SfCalendar.
-It is set using the `FirstDayOfWeek` property.
+It is set using the `FirstDayofWeek` property.
 The Refresh method can be used to refresh the layout when setting it at run time doesn't reflect in the UI.

 {% tabs %}